 If your Account is invested in more than one Investment Portfolio, for every withdrawal that you make from your Account, you must select the Investment Portfolio or Investment Portfolios from which the withdrawal will be made.
-If your Account holds more than one class of Units in a particular Investment Portfolio, for every withdrawal that you make from assets in your Account invested under such Investment Portfolio, you must select the class of Units from which the withdrawal will be made.

 Automatic Withdrawal Plan.
-An investor who owns or buys Units of a Portfolio having a net unit value of \$10,000 or more may establish an Automatic Withdrawal Plan and have a designated sum of money paid monthly (or quarterly) to the Account Owner, the Designated Beneficiary and/or an Eligible Higher Educational Institution.
+An investor who owns or buys Units of a Portfolio having a net Unit value of \$10,000 or more may establish an Automatic Withdrawal Plan and have a designated sum of money paid monthly (or quarterly) to the Account Owner, the Designated Beneficiary and/or an Eligible Higher Educational Institution.
 Such a plan may be established by completing the appropriate section of the Withdrawal Request Form located at www.collegeaccess529.com.
 A Medallion Signature Guarantee is required if an Automatic Withdrawal Plan is set up after the account is established and the Account Owner is requesting the payment be sent to a person other than the record Account Owner or to an address other than the address of record.

-Redemptions for the purpose of withdrawals are ordinarily made on the business day selected by the investor at that day's closing net unit value.
+Redemptions for the purpose of withdrawals are ordinarily made on the business day selected by the investor at that day's closing net Unit value.
 Checks are normally mailed on the following business day.
 If the date selected by the investor falls on a weekend or holiday, the Transfer Agent will normally process the redemption on the preceding business day.
 Payment can be made to the account owner, beneficiary, or beneficiary's college.
 As withdrawal payments may include a return of principal, they cannot be considered a guaranteed annuity or actual yield of income to the investor.
 The redemption of Units in connection with an Automatic Withdrawal Plan may result in a gain or loss for tax purposes.
-The maintenance of an Automatic Withdrawal Plan concurrently with purchases of additional Units of the Portfolio would be disadvantageous to the investor because of the CDSC that may become payable on such withdrawals in the case of Class A, Class C, Class SD-A or Class SD-C Units and because of the initial sales charge in the case of Class A and Class SD-A Units.
 An investor may not maintain a plan for the accumulation of Units of the Portfolio and an Automatic Withdrawal Plan at the same time.
 The Plan or the Program Manager may terminate or change the terms of the Automatic Withdrawal Plan at any time.